Up (film series): John

 John Brisby KC, who was vocal on politics by 14, attended Oxford and became a barrister.
 He married Claire, the daughter of Sir Donald Logan, a former ambassador to Bulgaria.
 Brisby devotes himself to charities related to Bulgaria, and hopes to reclaim family land there that had been nationalised.
 He is a great-great-grandson of the first Prime Minister of Bulgaria, Todor Burmov.

 Brisby said in 35 that he only does the films to give more publicity to his chosen charities.
 In 56, he criticised Apted's decision to originally portray him as part of the "privileged upper class".
 He disclosed that his father had died when he was 9 and his mother worked to put him through elite private schools; he had attended Oxford on a scholarship.
-As of 56, he remains a litigator who feels very blessed in almost all aspects of his life.
+In 56, he remains a litigator who feels very blessed in almost all aspects of his life.
+In 63, he refers to the series as a "poison pill" but also says he sees that it has value.

 Suzy

 Suzanne (Suzy) Lusk comes from a wealthy background and was first filmed at an independent London day school.
 Her parents divorced around the time of 7 Plus Seven.
 She then dropped out of school at the age of 16, deciding to travel to Paris.
 By 21, she had formed a strong negative opinion about marriage and being a parent, though this soon changed dramatically.
 By 28, she was married with two sons, and credited her marriage with bringing her the optimism and happiness that was not evident in the earlier films.
 Her husband, Rupert Dewey, is a solicitor in Bath and they have three children, two boys and a girl.
 She became a bereavement counsellor.
 In 7 Plus Seven, she stated that she thought Apted's project was pointless and silly, a point that she restated in 21.
-At 49 she was convinced that she would not participate again, but in 56 she admitted that she felt an obligation to the project regardless of how she feels about it.
+At 49, she believed that she would not participate again, but in 56, she admitted that she felt an obligation to the project regardless of how she feels about it.
 Suzy did not appear in 63 aside from footage from previous films.